 Do you ever wonder what to do when the urge to sneeze hits?
 Or are you not sure what to say or do when someone else lets out a loud achoo?
 Are you unsure of the proper etiquette related to sneezing?
 You're not alone.
 Here are some things to consider whether you're the sneezer or someone who is exposed to a sneeze.

 Many people in America respond to a sneeze immediately by saying, "God bless you," a tradition that has its origins in various ancient beliefs and myths, ranging from ancient Greek culture to 14th-Century American superstitions.

 Some people believe that when someone sneezes they are actually expelling a sin or an evil spirit.
-Still others have been taught that during a sneeze the person's heart actually stops beating for a second.
+Others have been taught that during a sneeze the person's heart actually stops beating for a second.
 There are many more traditions and myths about sneezes, but the truth about them may help you formulate an appropriate response.

 In actuality, a sneeze is the body's reaction to allergens and irritants.
 The purpose of sneezing is to expel mucus containing foreign particles or irritants and thus to cleanse the nasal cavity.
 Sneezing is therefore potentially harmful to those within close range of the sneeze because they'll be sprayed with germs that can make them sick since the average sneeze contains upwards of around 100,000 infectious airborne droplets.